 When it comes to website design in Auckland, you have loads of options to choose from:

-- You can use a free website builder if you’re happy with ultra-basic designs and features plus ads on your website that have nothing to do with your business.
+- You can use a free website builder if you’re happy with ultra-basic designs and features, plus ads on your website design that has nothing to do with your business.
 Oh, and you’ll have to spend hours, days, weeks setting it up.

 - You could pay a bit more for a premium website builder, but you’ll still have to do all the work yourself.
 Do you really have time?

-- You could ask your partner’s cousin’s daughter’s mate as he/she knows how to use WordPress.
+- You could ask your partner’s cousin’s daughter’s mate as they know how to use WordPress.
 You won’t have to do the work, which is a massive plus, although it will cost you a bit more.
 Then it will cost you a lot more when things start to go wrong (and things will go wrong).

 - One-person operation website designers are common in New Zealand too.
 They’ll charge a fee that approaches a more realistic price for a professional service, but they will have limited resources, experience, and expertise.
 When the headaches start (and they will), they won’t stop.

-- Then there is the option of a professional website design company that has designers who have experience working with a range of companies across NZ.
+- Then there is the option of a professional web design company, like the Website Designers Auckland, with website designers who have experience working with a range of companies across NZ.

-If you’re serious about getting a professional website that delivers results for your business, there really is only one option – getting your site designed by a professional website design company.
+If you’re serious about getting a professional website that delivers results for your business, there really is only one option – getting your website designed by a professional website design company in New Zealand.

 How Much Does It Cost to Build a Website for a Small Business?